vantage-sh/docs.vantage.sh/docs/kubernetes.md

 GPU _utilization_ is not factored into the efficiency calculation; only GPU memory is tracked.
 If you have a workload that requires tracking GPU utilization, contact [support@vantage.sh](mailto:support@vantage.sh).
 :::

+### Configure GPU Metrics

+The Vantage Kubernetes agent automatically collects GPU usage information via the [NVIDIA DCGM Exporter](https://docs.nvidia.com/datacenter/cloud-native/gpu-telemetry/latest/index.html).
+The exporter is included as part of the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html), but it can also be installed independently.
+The agent scrapes the exporter directly and exposes the configuration for the namespace, service name, port name, and path.
+The default values are configured for the GPU operator default case.
+NVIDIA GPU idle costs are available for the agent-supported infrastructure providers—AWS, Azure, and GCP.

 #### Vantage Kubernetes Agent Configuration

 Install or upgrade to Vantage Kubernetes [agent version 1.0.26 or later](https://www.notion.so/kubernetes_agent#upgrade-agent), available as part of Helm Chart version 1.0.34.
 To collect GPU metrics, set the following parameter to `true` in the agent's [`values.yaml`](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml): `-set agent.gpu.usageMetrics=true`.